tschm/token-mint-action/README.md

 - There is a mismatch between the name of the *.yml file and the trusted publisher configured on PyPI.
 - The permissions are not set.

+## Contributing

+Contributions are always welcome; submit a PR!

+## License

+install-poetry is licensed under an Apache license.
+See the license file for details.